 Verifies the applicant’s employer’s agreement to participate in the program.

-Interested applicants should contact the state’s NHSC SLRP Administrator to ensure compliance with all application requirements.
+Interested applicants should contact the state’s NHSC SLRP Administrator to make sure they're complying with all application requirements.